-Orange Walk Town is a great first stop if you arrive from the Mexican border but it’s also worth a visit if you fly in.
+Orange Walk Town is a great first stop if you arrive from the Mexican border but it’s also worth a visit if you fly into Belize City.
 It’s a cute little city with loads of delicious street food.
 Check out the food court to fuel up after your journey, wander the streets, and relax a bit.

 We recommend you to stay at Casa Ricky’s.
 The lovely host will hook you up with a SIM card, exchange your money, book a tour to Lamanai and help you settle in in Belize.